yingted/Myro/trunk/Java/README.txt

 JInput-Test: A BlueJ project for testing communication with the gamepad

-Project: a BlueJ project that contains the Myro-Java code as well as a few simple test applications.
+MyroProject: a BlueJ project that contains the Myro-Java source code.
+This is for informational purposes only - the Myro package is included in the Binaries folder as a jar file.

+Demos: a BlueJ project with some demonstation programs.

 scribbler-rxtx-devel: Source code and binaries for the scribbler-adapted rxtx library, used for communication with the scribbler/fluke.
 The files in this